Annie Shepley Omori: Japan

 In October 1907, she married Hyozo Omori, who in 1905 graduated from Stanford University.
 He came to the US as a YMCA exchange student who studied in Springfield, Massachusetts.
 In 1908, after his return to Japan, he introduced basketball to the country.

 Hyozo Omori became dedicated to welfare work and Shepley was described as someone "with delicate refinement, high idealism, and scholarly outlook, she found all the elements of happiness."
 In Tokyo, they established a community center, Yurin En (House of the Friendly Neighbor) which offered drama lessons and a playground for children.
 It also offered courses in sewing, flower arranging, cooking, and crafts as well as mother's meetings and opportunities for people to speak English.
 Initially, they met resistance because of their co-educational programs, the fact that the Omoris were Christian, and that they broke down well-established class barriers.
 In 1913, after her husband's death Shepley continued running Yurin En, becoming a leader in the Japanese playground movement.

 She translated Diaries of Court Ladies of Old Japan in 1920.
 The book, published with Kochi Doi, combined a translation of The Diary of Lady Murasaki with that of Izumi Shikibu (The Izumi Shikibu nikki) and of the Sarashina nikki.
 Their translation had an introduction by Amy Lowell.
-A more recent English translation was published by Richard Bowring in 1982.
+An English translation was published by Richard Bowring in 1982, and again in 2024 by anthropologist Erick DuPree.

 She was decorated by the Japanese government for her heroic service during the 1922 earthquake.

 She died in 1943, during World War II.